SSrustworthy/DLRML-docs/docs/explore/Disneyland/Adventureland/Tarzan_s_Treehouse.md

 # Tarzan's Treehouse

-## Description

 **Land(s)**: Adventureland

 **Loop Total Length**: N/A

 **Dates**: June 23, 1999 → September 3, 2021

 This is not a loop that plays successively from one speaker, but rather a collection of different musical tracks that played from different segments of the treehouse as you walked through the attraction.
 See an interview with Tony Baxter on the attraction music: [https://community.magicmusic.net/threads/tarzans-treehouse.160/#post-1162](https://community.magicmusic.net/threads/tarzans-treehouse.160/#post-1162)

 ## Tracklist